 Arbor Hill Grapery and Brew & Brats at Arbor Hill: Arbor Hill makes award-winning wines and has a tasting room inside a gourmet foods store.
 Behind Arbor Hill is a carriage house that has been converted to a fun, casual eatery specializing in Brew & Brats own beer and locally produced sausages.

-Stid Hill Wildlife Management Area: Straddling the towns of Bristol and South Bristol, this 847 acre-tract was once used for sheep and cattle grazing, but is now used for hunting, fishing, wildlife observation, bird watching and mountain biking.
+Stid Hill Wildlife Management Area: Straddling the towns of Bristol and South Bristol, this 847 acre-tract that was once used for sheep and cattle grazing, is now used for hunting, fishing, wildlife observation, bird watching and mountain biking.

-Bristol Mountain Fall Festival: This annual Saturday in October features great fall foliage, sky rides to the mountain and other family-friendly activities.
+Bristol Mountain Fall Festival: This annual Saturday in October features great fall foliage, sky rides to the mountain, and other family-friendly activities.

 Town of South Bristol: http://southbristolny.org/